Automattic/jetpack/readme.md

 ## How to install Jetpack plugin on your site

-**If you are not planning on developing with Jetpack, you should install Jetpack from pre-built sources.** Details on that may be found [on this page](https://github.com/Automattic/jetpack-production#jetpack).
+**If you are not pla nning on developing with Jetpack, you should install Jetpack from pre-built sources.** Details on that may be found [on this page](https://github.com/Automattic/jetpack-production#jetpack).

 ## Developing from the Mon orepo